rubyfu/RubyFu/module_0x1__basic_ruby_kung_fu/extraction.md

 ```

 **Using standard URI module**
-This returns an array of URLs
+This returns an array of URLs:

 ```ruby
 require 'uri'